French Twist Bun: How to Do It Right for Your Hair Type and Length

 • Braided accent — Create one or two thin braids at the front hairline before gathering.
 Twist them into the roll for visible texture in the final style.
 Works beautifully with accessories.

-• Half-up French twist — Section off the top two-thirds of hair, twist upward, and leave the rest down.
-This works for shorter hair and gives a softer, less formal result.
-Related to half up half down styles that bridge casual and polished dressing.
+• Half-up French twist — Section off the top two-thirds of hair, twist upward, and leave the rest down — a softer variation that sits naturally within the half up half down family of looks, and suits shorter hair or more casual occasions perfectly.

 Frequently Asked Questions